storm119/Tilix-Themes/README.md

 ### How to use:
-* You need to install from [Tilix](https://github.com/gnunn1/tilix) or [Tilix Website](https://gnunn1.github.io/tilix-web/) to use my theme and the ported themes or from one that provided by the other contributors.
+* You need to install Tilix from [Tilix Git](https://github.com/gnunn1/tilix) or [Tilix Website](https://gnunn1.github.io/tilix-web/) to use my theme and the ported themes or from one that provided by the other contributors.
 Other terminal wont work...
 * Pick the one you like and Copy the theme *.json to...
 ```
 ~/.config/tilix/schemes/